-- 1. Press and hold the control button and the power button.
-See Product overview on page 59. - 2.
-Release the power button but continue to hold down the control button for 30 seconds. - 3.
-Release the control button. - 4.
-The process is now complete.
+- 1. Disconnect power from the product. - 2.
+Press and hold the control button while reconnecting power.
+See Product overview on page 60. - 3.
+Keep the control button pressed for 15-30 seconds until the status LED indicator flashes amber. - 4.
+Release the control button.
+The process is complete when the status LED indicator turns green.
 The product has been reset to the factory default settings.
 If no DHCP server is available on the network, the default IP address is 192.168.0.90. - 5.
-Using the installation and management software tools, assign an IP address, set the password and access the video stream.
+Use the installation and management software tools to assign an IP address, set the password, and access the device.